-Crafting has never been more popular, and there are many sites out there that will help you sell your crafts.
-For example, Etsy, one of the largest ecommerce platforms for crafters, has seen its revenue skyrocket over the last few years.
+Crafting has never been more popular, and many sites will help you sell your crafts.
+For example, one of the largest eCommerce platforms for crafters, Etsy, has seen its revenue skyrocket over the last few years.

 How much has it grown?
 In 2012, Etsy brought in 74.6 million dollars in revenue.
 In 2020, that number jumped to over 1.7 billion dollars.